Friday, 24 February 2012

 Photography, film & concept: Gaynor Perry

-Resembling cheesecloth, ectoplasm is light-sensitive and can only be produced in a darkened room.
-Emitted through the body's natural openings it is the raw material for spirit manifestation.
-In this series of photographs and film, Deborah Griffin skilfully portrays the physical medium.
-Mediumship is a complex story of belief and need with a long history which is often associated with the emancipation of women.
+Resembling cheesecloth, ectoplasm is described in spiritualist practices as being light-sensitive and capable of being produced only in a darkened room.
+Emitted through the body’s natural openings, it is said to serve as the raw material for spirit manifestation—though it is widely regarded as part of pseudoscientific beliefs.
+In this series of photographs and film, Deborah Griffin skillfully portrays the physical medium.
+Mediumship weaves a complex narrative of belief and need, rooted in a long history and often associated with the emancipation of women.

 Wednesday, 8 February 2012